Chaim Leib Shmuelevitz: Personality

 Shmuelevitz was well known for his ability to become totally engrossed in his Torah study for hours at a time.
 His ethical discourses, many of which have been published in English, are considered classics.
 They offer novel interpretations and reveal his penetrating insights into human nature.

 Shmuelevitz had great respect for his father and he quoted him often in both Torah lectures and mussar discourses.
 He considered his father's handwritten Torah chiddushim (new Torah insights) his most valued possessions.
 During the Six-Day War, when the yeshiva was within range of Jordanian artillery fire, Shmuelevitz sent some of the manuscripts to America with his uncle, Avraham Yoffen, with specific instructions that he carry them by hand and not put them in his luggage, because, "Dos iz meyn gantze leben (This is my whole life)."

 Family

 His youngest son, Meir Shmulevitz, lives in Kiryat Mattersdorf, Jerusalem, and his son Avrohom is a Rosh mesivta at the Mirrer Yeshiva.
 Both were born in Israel.
 His son Rafael Halevi Shmuelevitz (1937 - 2016) was a co-Rosh Yeshiva of Mir Yeshiva in Jerusalem.
+His daughter Rivka, who died in 2019, was married to Yitzchok Ezrachi.